BTNeandertha1/BTDiablo/README.md

 - Unique Charm Corruptions
 - Additional QOL with stacked items

-# Patch Notes XVI QOL
+# Patch Notes XVII
-- **WARNING Essences in your stash or on your character may cause issues loading up.
-Please Remove them or use them before Applying this patch.
+- Fixes Several Bugs involving Uniques and Sockets
-- HUGE QOL improvements to Uber Keys and Organs!
+- Buffed Lidless Wall and Grief
-- Stacking is now a thing!
+- Changed Rejuv Recipe to just be 1 Elixir
 - How do I get the new patch?
    - Delete btdiablo.mpq folder
    - Paste New btdiablo.mpq folder

 ## Game
 - Item Levels Shown
-- **Runes, Gems, and Essences now Stack!
+- Runes, Gems, and Essences now Stack!
 - 3 Additional Shared Stash Tabs
 - Negative 30 all res (Only effects the Player)
 - Negative 199 MF